 Physical security controls may include:

-- Measures to ensure a safe operating environment in the data center – e.g. temperature control, power supplies, moisture levels
+• Measures to ensure a safe operating environment in the data center, e.g., temperature control, power supplies, and moisture levels

 Step 8: Policies for adding additional cloud services

-Your policy should include information about how to safely add a cloud service to existing setups.
+Your policy should include instructions on how to integrate a cloud service into existing setups safely.
 Each cloud service has its own security features and potential vulnerabilities.
 Set out a clear risk assessment process for each provider.

 Link this section to information about roles.
-Staff should know who has the authority to add a cloud service and how to do so securely.
+Staff should be aware of who has the authority to add a cloud service and how to do so securely.

 Step 9: Plan for threat response and disaster recovery

-Provide a concise threat response procedure to deal with cloud attacks.
-Cover the main cloud threats, including ransomware, advanced persistent threats, insider attacks, and DDoS attacks.
+Provide a concise incident response procedure to deal with cloud attacks.
+Cover the main cloud threats, including ransomware, advanced persistent threats (APT), insider attacks, and DDoS attacks.
 List the response for each attack, and note down who is responsible for taking action.

 Step 10: Establish auditing and enforcement rules